Ayafahim/ObsidianStat/model regression.md

 t-values = tobs
-Pr = p-value (if stars means there is difference and h0 isnt accepted) residual standard error: XXX (sigma) on XXX (df) degress of freedom multiple R squared: XXX (correlation coefficent) df = n-2
+Pr = p-value (if stars means there is difference and h0 isnt accepted) residual standard error: XXX (sigma) on XXX (df) degress of freedom multiple R squared: XXX (correlation coefficent) the explained variance in the data, so it explains more/less than XX% of the observed variation in data.
+In this example it explains more than 95%.

+df = n-2